Best Insoles For Hiking: Insane Comfort For Your Shoes And Boots

 SOLE Performance Medium Insoles in my Salomon X Ultra 4 GTX hiking shoes.

-If you want a bit more support or an insole that is more suitable for hiking boots or winter hiking boots, check out the Sole Performance Thick insoles.
+If you want a bit more cushion under your feet then check out the Sole Performance Thick insoles.
 I use them in my winter hiking boots.

 To maintain support and prevent heel slippage, I use the Thermal Thick with Wool insoles in my ski boots.